cronvel/terminal-kit/README.md

 * str `string` the text to display
 * options `object` of options, where:
 	* style `function` the style of text, default to `term.green`
-	* flashStyle `function` or `falsey` if a `function` is given, then this is the style of the text for the flash effect, if `falsey` then the flash effect is turn off, default to `term.bold.brightGreen`
+	* flashStyle `function` or `falsy` if a `function` is given, then this is the style of the text for the flash effect, if `falsy` then the flash effect is turn off, default to `term.bold.brightGreen`
 	* delay `number` average delay before printing the next char, default to 150 ms
 	* flashDelay `number` fixed delay before the `flashStyle` of the last printed char is replaced by the regular `style`, default to 100 ms